Landgate/Locate/README.md

 > **Coming Soon:** Our brand new search and discovery tool!
 We'll intergrate all of this information and more in a single easy to use web interface.

 ## Accessing *Locate's* Data
-How you access *Locate's* data depends on the API endpoints that you're using.
+How you access *Locate's* data will depend on the API endpoints that you're using.

 ### The GME API & WFS
 Accessing data via the Google Maps Engine API or WFS is at the datasource-level and requires a datasource assetId to be provided.